 Data is among the most important resources of every corporate organization.
 Since data security is prioritized by every organization nowadays, special attention is needed to protect sensitive information.
 With this in mind, employee devices such as Laptops are vulnerable to security risks and must be protected.
+In this guide, we will discuss Full Disk Encryption with PBA or without PBA, UEFI, Secure Boot, BIOS, File and Directory Encryption and Container Encryption.
 See how to enable FileVault disk encryption on a Mac device and how to enable or disable BitLocker on Windows 10” or this link and BitLocker Drive Encryption architecture and implementation scenarios.

 - FDE’s role is to take care of the computer’s security when the OS is not running (power off), therefore making it impossible to access the data on the device.